 Net Income + Minority Interest + Tax-Adjusted Interest ÷ Revenue

-Whichever calculation you prefer in your own analysis, think of the net profit margin as a safety cushion in the sense that, generally speaking, and with a few notable exceptions, the lower the margin, the less room for error management when dealing with things like inventory risks and payroll costs.
+Whichever calculation you prefer in your own analysis, you can think of the net profit margin as a safety cushion in a sense.
+Generally speaking—though there are some exceptions—the lower the margin, the less room for error management when dealing with things like inventory risks and payroll costs.

 The asset turnover ratio is a measure of how effectively a company converts its assets into sales.

 Asset Turnover = Revenue ÷ Assets

-The asset turnover ratio tends to be inversely related to the net profit margin.
-That is the higher the net profit margin, the lower the asset turnover.
+The asset turnover ratio tends to be inversely related to the net profit margin: The higher the net profit margin, the lower the asset turnover.
 The result is that the investor can compare companies using different models (low-profit, high-volume vs. high-profit, low-volume) and determine which business is more attractive.